 If a Clinical Commissioning Group decides following an eligibility assessment not to award NHS Continuing Healthcare funding, can the decision be challenged?

 Yes.
-There is an established appeals procedure which must be followed in full.
+There is an established appeals procedure that must be followed in full.
 The process consists of two stages.
 The first stage involves a request for a ‘local review’ of the decision whereby the original decision-making body is asked to re-consider its decision at a local level.
 If not successful at the local resolution stage, you are at liberty to appeal to NHS England to request an independent review panel is convened.
 More information with regard to the process for challenging NHS funded care or NHS Continuing Healthcare decisions can be found by clicking here to access our free information sheet.

 Can I challenge the withdrawal of NHS Continuing Healthcare funding?